-This ASU is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
-Early adoption is permitted, including adoption in any interim period, for public business entities for reporting periods for which financial statements have not yet been issued.
-The Partnership is not planning to adopt this guidance early.
+This ASU is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
 The amendments in this ASU should be applied prospectively to an award modified on or after the adoption date.
-The Partnership is evaluating the impact that the new accounting guidance will have on its consolidated financial statements and related disclosure.
+The Partnership does not plan to early adopt and is evaluating the impact that the new accounting guidance will have on its consolidated financial statements and related disclosures.